 - High-technology active radar target detection device and directional warhead to ensure successful destruction of the target

 Both SM-2 variants have successfully intercepted targets and are lethal against subsonic, supersonic, low- and high- altitude, high-maneuvering, diving, sea-skimming, anti-ship cruise missiles fighters, bombers and helicopters in an advanced electronic countermeasures environment.
 SM-2 has extensive area- and self-defense flight test history with more than 2,650 successful flight tests from domestic and international ships.

 The SM-2 missile is supported by Intermediate Level Maintenance Facilities worldwide, including locations in Australia, Japan, the Netherlands, the Republic of Korea, Taiwan and the United States.
 These maintenance facilities use state-of-the-art MK-698 test equipment to recertify and maintain All-Up-Round missiles at locations close to the user Navy, minimizing downtime for those missiles.
 Section-level maintenance is performed in the United States, when required.

-The SM-2 family continues to grow internationally: Australia, Canada, Germany, Japan, Korea, the Netherlands, Spain and Taiwan have deployed surface combatants; Australia’s Air Warfare Destroyer will employ SM-2; and several other navies are in the process of defining requirements and ship configurations to support SM-2 applications.
+The SM-2 family continues to grow internationally.
+Australia, Canada, Germany, Japan, Korea, the Netherlands, Spain and Taiwan have SM-2 capable ships.
+Australia’s Air Warfare Destroyer will employ SM-2, and several other navies are also defining requirements and ship configurations to support SM-2 applications.